improsec/Get-bADpasswords/README.md

 * Download and install the DSInternals 3.0 Powershell Modules
 * No restart required

-Alternatively, you can install DSInternals through PowerShellGet by running the following PowerShell command:
+Alternatively, you can install DSInternals 3.0 through PowerShellGet by running the following PowerShell command:
 ```powershell
 Install-Module -Name DSInternals
 ```

+### Leaked password list

+* Go to []

 ## Installing